Fleet Air Arm Museum

-Developed from a small collection of naval aviation relics and five obsolete RAN aircraft by a very energetic team of Navy volunteers originally established in 1974, the museum has grown to be the largest regional museum and the largest aviation museum now containing over 25 aircraft and numerous aviation artifacts to relay the story of Naval Aviation and the development of the Royal Australian Navy's Fleet Air Arm.
+Developed from a small collection of naval aviation relics and five obsolete RAN aircraft by a very energetic team of Navy volunteers originally established in 1974, the museum has grown to be the largest regional aviation museum in NSW now containing over 30 aircraft and numerous aviation artifacts to relay the story of Naval Aviation and the development of the Royal Australian Navy's Fleet Air Arm.

 The Navy team worked harder during the 80's to raise funds for the construction of a large hangar, function centre and shop and over $8m was raised through corporate donors, private donors and from material in kind from building companies.
 It was a superb effort which resulted in an excellent facility that now stands in testament to the vision and energy of a dedicated group and the generosity and community mindedness of the donors.
 Much is owed to RADM Andrew Robertson AO, DSC, CDRE John Goble and other very highly motivated people to bring about such remarkable results.
 The Australian Naval Aviation Museum Foundation was formed on 6 June 1990 to operate the Museum and fulfil an ambitious charter largely related to relaying the story of Australian Naval aviation.

 The collection was broadened in the Year 2000, adding objectives related to aviation history in Australia and renaming the institution as Australia's Museum of Flight to recognise the change.
 The aviation display hall was re-configured, displays were upgraded and the museum was unveiled by the Chief of Navy VADM C.A.
 Ritchie AO on 17 December 2003, the 100th anniversary of the Wright Bros first flight.